spencertiberi/manual50/curriculum/index.md

 # CS50 AP Curriculum Overview

 ## Seven + Two
 CS50 AP is broken into seven chapters with two optional chapters.
 Also essential to CS50 AP are the various events that mirror the events held on campus at Harvard.

+For more detail, check out the CS50 AP syllabus at [cs50.ly/ap-syllabus](cs50.ly/ap-syllabus).

+## Year at a Glance

 The following is a suggested flow of topics, events, and AP CSP tasks for the school year.

-## Year at a Glance
 **CS50 Puzzle Day*** <br>
 **Chapter 0:** Computers and Computing _(2-3 weeks)_<br>
 **AP CSP Explore Task*** <br>